Ikhsan Fandi

-Ikhsan bin Fandi Ahmad (born 9 April 1999), more commonly known as Ikhsan Fandi or mononymously as Ikhsan, is a Singaporean professional footballer who plays as a striker or winger for Thai League 1 club BG Pathum United and the Singapore national team.
+Ikhsan bin Fandi Ahmad (born 9 April 1999), commonly known as Ikhsan Fandi, is a Singaporean professional footballer who plays either as a forward or a winger for Thai League 1 club Ratchaburi, on loan from BG Pathum United, and the Singapore national team.
+He is considered one of the best strikers to have hailed from Singapore.

-Ikhsan began his footballing career by going through the youth system at the National Football Academy (NFA), with subsequent stints and trials at various clubs before debuting as a professional at the age of 17 at local club Home United in 2016.
-Ikhsan would move to the Young Lions in 2017, before signing for Norwegian clubs Raufoss IL and FK Jerv respectively, netting a total of 16 goals in all competitions.
-In 2021, he moved back to Asia, signing for Thailand's BG Pathum United FC.
+Ikhsan began his footballing career through his successful father by going through the youth system at the National Football Academy (NFA), with subsequent stints and trials at various clubs before debuting as a professional at the age of 17 at local club Home United in 2016.
+Ikhsan would move to the Young Lions in 2017, before signing for Norwegian clubs Raufoss IL and FK Jerv, respectively, netting a total of 16 goals in all competitions.
+In 2021, he moved back to Asia, signing for Thailand's BG Pathum United.

-Ikhsan made his senior international debut for Singapore in 2017.
-He has since earned 31 caps and scored 16 international goals.
-He has represented his country in various international tournaments, including the AFF Championship and the AFC 2022 FIFA World Cup qualification rounds.
+Ikhsan currently holds the record of netting the fastest four goals scored by a player in Thai League history in eleven minutes against PT Prachuap on 5 April 2022.
+He is also the first Singaporean player to score in the AFC Champions League knockout stage.

-Early life and family
+Early life and education

 Ikhsan was born on 9 April 1999 at the Thomson Medical Centre in Novena, Singapore.
-Ikhsan is the second eldest son of Singaporean footballing legend Fandi Ahmad and former model Wendy Jacobs.
-He has four siblings, one older brother, Irfan, a club teammate who plays for BG Pathum United and two younger brothers, Ilhan, who plays for Albirex Niigata (S) and Iryan, who plays for Hougang United under-17 and the other being his sister Iman.
+He is the second eldest son of Singaporean football player Fandi Ahmad and South African-born former model Wendy Jacobs.
+He has four siblings, one older brother, Irfan, who plays for Port and two younger brothers, Ilhan, a club teammate who plays for BG Pathum United and Iryan, who plays for Young Lions and sister Iman who is a singer, actress and model.

+His grandfather, Ahmad Wartam, was an ex-national goalkeeper.
+Hafiz Abu Sujad and the national team's physiotherapist Nurhafizah are the cousins of his father, Fandi Ahmad.

-Growing up in a tight-knit, football-loving family, Ikhsan soon developed a passion for the sport from an early age.
+Growing up in a wealthy family of professional footballers, Ikhsan soon started playing at an early age.
 Ikhsan attended the Singapore Sports School at Woodlands.
-Ikhsan holds a diploma in sports management from the Republic Polytechnic (RP).

 Club career

 Youth

-In March 2013, Ikhsan and older brother Irfan Fandi had an opportunity to secure their first overseas trial, with Hércules, a professional club playing in the Spanish second division.
-However, the pair ultimately failed to secure contracts with the club due to issues relating with visas.
+In March 2013, Ikhsan and his older brother Irfan Fandi had an opportunity to secure their first overseas trial, with Hércules, a professional club playing in the Spanish second division.
+However, the pair ultimately failed to secure contracts with the club due to issues relating to visas.
 Irfan and Ikhsan left the club after contracts could not be secured.

-Later in 2013, the pair managed to sign for Chilean side A.C.
-Barnechea, having secured two-year contracts with the Chilean Primera División club.
+Later in 2013, the pair managed to sign for Chilean side Barnechea, having secured two-year contracts with the Chilean Primera División club.

 Ikhsan and Irfan then joined Chilean Primera División club Universidad Católica.

 Home United

 Ikhsan returned to Singapore and signed for Home United together with his brother Irfan ahead of the 2016 S.League season.
 He made his senior debut in a 2–2 draw against Warriors FC, coming on as a substitute for Khairul Nizam in the 85th minute.
-Around this time, he was often away for National Service (NS) together with his brother Irfan and so he only managed to end the season with 4 appearances and 0 goals.
+Around this time, he was often away for National Service (NS) together with his brother Irfan, and so he only managed to end the season with 4 appearances and 0 goals.